ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 The intended effect of a message, which can either be the exposure or an update of a Thing's state;
 and the actual content of the message, which may be freestanding (without a reference to a previous message or state) or relative (with such a reference).

-Based on these considerations (as illustrated by the systematization in {{{#instance-message-dimensions}}}), we can identify the following four message archetypes:
+Based on these considerations (as illustrated by the systematization in {{instance-message-dimensions}}), we can identify the following four message archetypes:

 <!-- TODO: The names probably need to be improved -->